rl-language/rlc/docs/gym_tutorial.md

     return -1
 ```

-If you do so all actions that belong to that player will be performed at random by uniformly picking among the enumeration of valid actions.
+When actions belong to player `-1`, they are automatically executed by sampling uniformly from the set of valid actions.

 ```python
 exit_on_invalid_env(program)